 If your cholesterol levels do test high then making lifestyle changes in order to stay healthy might be necessary.
 Some of the treatments include eating a healthy diet that is packed with protein, but low in fat and cholesterol.

-You should also lose weight if you are overweight, and exercise.
+You should also lose weight if you are overweight, and you should adopt an exercise routine.
 For some people, medication will be needed on top of the above methods to lower their cholesterol.

-Even if you regularly test your cholesterol and the counts are normal it’s important to keep a healthy lifestyle and diet.
-Sticking to a low fat and cholesterol diet that’s high in protein can help you ward off potential illnesses such as stroke or heart disease.
+Even if you regularly test your cholesterol and the counts are normal, it’s important to keep a healthy lifestyle and diet.

-To help you manage your fitness and stay motivated and focused on a daily basis, check out our Pro Annual Plan today!
+To help you manage your fitness and stay motivated and focused on a daily basis, sign up for an Exercise.com PRO plan today!